Description

 Author Bio

-Alyse Knorr is an assistant professor of English at Regis University and, since 2017, co-editor of Switchback Books.
-Her most recent book of poems, MEGA-CITY REDUX (Switchback Books, 2016) won the 2016 Green Mountains Review Poetry Prize, selected by Olena Kalytiak Davis.
-She is also the author of the poetry collections COPPER MOTHER (Switchback Books, 2016) and ANNOTATED GLASS (Furniture Press Books, 2013); the non-fiction book Super Mario Bros.
+Alyse Knorr is an associate professor of English at Regis University and co-editor of Switchback Books.
+She is the author of the poetry collections MEGA-CITY REDUX (2017), Copper Mother (Switchback Books, 2016), and Annotated Glass (Furniture Press Books, 2013); the non-fiction books GoldenEye (National Book Network, 2022) and Super Mario Bros.
 3 (Boss Fight Books, 2016); and four poetry chapbooks.
-Her work has appeared or is forthcoming in The New Republic, Poetry Magazine, Alaska Quarterly Review, Denver Quarterly, and The Georgia Review, among others.
+Her work has appeared in The New Republic, POETRY Magazine, The Southern Review, Alaska Quarterly Review, Denver Quarterly, and The Georgia Review, among others.
 She received her MFA from George Mason University.

 Author City: FAIRBANKS, AK USA